lcmialichi/neural-network/README.md

 ```

 ## Configuration Example
-Below is an example of configuring the network wioth resnet custom blocks:
+Below is an example of configuring the network with resnet custom blocks:

 ```python
 import neural_network.supply as attr